Surfsol/Computer-Architecture/ls8/README.md

 which is about as simple as it gets.

 An 8 bit CPU is one that only has 8 wires available for addresses (specifying where something is in memory), computations, and instructions.

-With 8 bits, our CPU has a total of 256 bytes of memory and can only compute values up to 255.
+With 8 bits, ourCPU has a total of 256 bytes of memory and can only compute values up to 255.

  The CPU could support 256 instructions, as well, but we won't need them.

 For starters, we'll execute code that stores the value 8 in a register, then prints it out: